hardworker635/inventory-management/README.md

     ```

-1. The application supports both local and cloud PostgreSQL databases.
-You can either:
+1. The application supports a PostgreSQL database.
     - Use your **local PostgreSQL instance** by updating credentials in `application.properties`,